FWGS/xash3d-fwgs/README.md

 If you're stuck somewhere and you need a clear example, read `.travis.yml` and `scripts/build*.sh`.

+NOTE: NEVER USE GitHub's ZIP ARCHIVES.
+They are broken and don't contain external dependencies sources we're using.

 ### Prerequisites
 #### Windows(Visual Studio)
 * Install Visual Studio.